Critical Emergency Supplies that Can Save Your Life.

 43. Backpacks And Hiking Boots

 These could come in handy if you need to get going in a hurry.
-In the survivalist and prepper world this is called “bugging out.”Remember that if an order for a sudden evacuation is given (you may not know if you don’t have that emergency radio mentioned earlier), pack a small expedition-rated tent along with a dark tarp to conceal it (both also mentioned earlier in this article).
+In the survivalist and prepper world (learn more about survivalism) this is called “bugging out.”Remember that if an order for a sudden evacuation is given (you may not know if you don’t have that emergency radio mentioned earlier), pack a small expedition-rated tent along with a dark tarp to conceal it (both also mentioned earlier in this article).

 By covering your tent with a dark tarp, you hide the value of your tent from passersby, and can effectively take on the appearance of a “hobo” of sorts, making you less of a target of a robbery.
 Choose boots that use eye-holes to lace up, from the bottom of the boot where your laces enter, all the way up around your ankle (if you have to make a run for it, other boots that don’t lace up with eye holes can easily come untied; having your shoes come untied is the last thing you want to have happen should you have to run from danger one day unexpectedly).